|Page tools: Print Page Print All RSS Search this Product|

 QUALITY DECLARATION - SUMMARY

-The Apparent Consumption of Alcohol, Australia publication contains detailed Explanatory Notes designed to provide information to users on data sources, terminology and estimation methods used in producing these statistics.
+This publication contains detailed Explanatory Notes designed to provide information to users on data sources, terminology and estimation methods used in producing these statistics.

 Caution should be exercised when using estimates of apparent alcohol consumption.
 Estimates are derived using information related to supply, as opposed to actual consumption from a survey, and only provide a measure of what alcohol is available for consumption in a given financial year.
 All alcohol available for consumption in a particular year is assumed to have been consumed in that year.
 No adjustments are made for:

 These documents will be presented in a new window.